lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

       sudo devmem2 0x41100010 w 0x1

 In the second method, we can use the ``/dev/mem`` interface to access the registers inside the APB Slave.
-Here is an example C program which demonstrates this.
+Here is an example C program which demonstrates this:

 .. raw:: html